Skip to content

-What do the scopes mean for me?
+What the scopes mean for you

-Scope 1, 2 and 3 is a way of categorising the different kinds of carbon emissions a company creates in its own operations, and in its event deliveries and wider value chain.
-Your carbon footprint for your events are broken down according to these and represented in the combined dashboard.
+Scopes 1, 2 and 3 are a way of categorising the different kinds of carbon emissions a company creates in its own operations, and in its event deliveries and wider value chain.

 Screenshot 2022-12-13 at 17.05.37